Collegium Ramazzini: History

-Dr. Cesare Maltoni and Dr. Irving J. Selikoff founded the Collegium Ramazzini in 1982.
+Cesare Maltoni and Irving J. Selikoff founded the Collegium Ramazzini in 1982.
 Their goal was an organization of physicians and researchers with expertise in the present and emerging risks associated with exposures to health hazards in workplaces and the environment.
 Maltoni's research on the carcinogenesis of vinyl chloride, benzene, and other chemicals, and Selikoff's on the health effects of exposure to asbestos, motivated their vision of a precautionary approach to the use of industrial chemicals.

-Maltoni and Selikoff sought input from Morris Greenberg, MD; Myron Mehlman, PhD; and Sheldon Samuels to recommend individuals to be members of the Collegium Ramazzini.
+Maltoni and Selikoff sought input from Morris Greenberg, Myron Mehlman, and Sheldon Samuels to recommend individuals to be members of the Collegium Ramazzini.
 Sixty four physicians and scientists from 16 countries composed the inaugural class of fellows.
-They were Nicholas Ashford, PhD (Cambridge, MA, US); Emilio Astolfi (Buenos Aires, Brazil); Maths Berlin (Lund, Sweden); Jean Bignon (Creiteil, France); Patricia Buffler, PhD (Houston, TX, US); Jorge Chiriboga, MD (San Juan, Puerto Rico); Thomas W. Clarkson (Rochester, NY, US); Morton Corn, PhD (Baltimore, MD, US); Massimo Crespi, MD (Rome, Italy); John Finklea, MD (Birmingham, AL, US); Vito Foa, MD (Milan, Italy); Arthur L. Frank, MD, PhD (Lexington, KY, US); Joseph F. Fraumeni, Jr., MD (Bethesda, MD, US); Luigi Giarelli, MD (Trieste, Italy); Giangiacomo Giordano (Naples, Italy); Bernard Goldstein, MD (Piscataway, NJ, US); Antonio Grieco, MD, PhD (Milan, Italy); J.S.
-Harington (Johannesburg, South Africa); Bo Holmberg, PhD (Solna, Sweden); Kaye H. Kilburn, MD (Los Angeles, CA, US); Marvin Legator, PhD (Galveston, TX, US); Ruth Lilis, MD (New York City, US); Andrew Maguire (Washington, DC, US); Cesare Malton (Bologna, Italy); Renzo Mattiussi (Milan, Italy); Rene Mendes, MD (Washington, DC); Franklin Mirer, PhD (Detroit, MI, US); Norton Nelson, PhD (New York City, US); Diogo Pupo Nogueira, MD (Sao Paulo, Brazil); Giuseppe Paladini (Bologna, Italy); Edward P. Radford, MD (Pittsburgh, PA, US); Elihu Richter, MD (Jerusalem, Israel); Hiroyuki Sakabe, MD (Japan); Sheldon Samuels (Washington, DC, US); Irving J. Selikoff (New York City, US); Charlie Hammel Smith (Chicago, IL, US); Kenzaburo Tsichiya, MD (Japan); Arthur C. Upton, MD (New York, US); Enrico Vigliani (Milan, Italy); Ian Webster, MB, ChB (Johannesburg, South Africa); and Bernard Weinstein, MD (New York, NY, US).

 Selikoff and Maltoni served as the organization's first president and secretary general, respectively.

 In 1983, the Collegium held its first meeting of fellows along with an international conference on the health effects of benzene.
-Speakers included Maltoni, Mehlman, Maths Berlin, MD and Marvin S. Legator, PhD; future fellows Bo Holmberg, PhD (National Board of Occupational Safety and Health, Sweden) and Peter Infante PhD (Occupational Safety and Health Administration, US); as well as other scientists from academia, governments, and petrochemical companies.
+Speakers included Maltoni, Mehlman, Maths Berlin and Marvin S. Legator; future fellows Bo Holmberg, (National Board of Occupational Safety and Health, Sweden) and Peter Infante (Occupational Safety and Health Administration, US); as well as other scientists from academia, governments, and petrochemical companies.
 Papers from the conference were published in a 1985 edition of the American Journal of Industrial Medicine.